Anthropology - Bachelor of Arts

 Anthropology Honours

 The Bachelor of Arts (BA) Anthropology Honours degree program requires students to complete 120 credits of non-duplicative coursework.
-The Anthropology Honours program is comprised of 84 credits designated as Specific Honours Requirements, Approved Honours Options, Courses Outside the Discipline, and Flex Courses (ANTH or courses outside of the discipline).
+The Anthropology Honours program is comprised of 30 credits designated as Specific Honours Requirements (including 6-credits of thesis work), 33 credits designated as General Honours Requirements, and 57 credits of non-Anthropology Options.
+Students can complete up to 6 credits of AEPS or URBW to fulfill the General Honours Requirements.

 For consideration of admittance/acceptance into Anthropology Honours, students must present the following: